patching...

 About a hundred people from the group Refund California Coalition protested with chants, signs and horns outside the San Marino home of Wells Fargo CFO Tim Sloan Wednesday, in solidarity with the Occupy L.A. protests.

-"Make banks pay!" and other chants were proclaimed by the group Refund California and others Wednesday night as they occupied the front lawn outside the San Marino home of Wells Fargo CFO Tim Sloan, who lives on Woodstock Road.
+"Make banks pay!" and other chants were proclaimed by the group Refund California and others Wednesday night as they occupied the front lawn outside the San Marino home of CFO Tim Sloan, who lives on Woodstock Road.

 See the Patch photo gallery of Wednesday's San Marino protest here.